ubinhash/mintduel/readme.md

 MintDuel demonstrates how **agent-driven minting enables fine-grained price discrimination**:

-- 🎯 **Dynamic Pricing** → Price you pay reflects your engagement and strategy.
+- 🎯 **Dynamic Pricing** → Price reflects engagement and strategy; no two users pay the same.
-- 🕹️ **Fair & Fun** → Users who understand how to make reaction to craft **heavy OTOMs** and willing to observe agent behavior unlock **lower mint prices**, while more casual users still participate at a higher default price.
+- 🕹️ **Fair & Fun** → Users who understand OTOMs and observe agent behavior unlock **lower mint prices**, while casual users still participate at a higher default price.
-- 🤖 **Agent-Driven Transparency and Unpredictability** → The Agent commits moves on-chain with its own wallet, also adds a layer of luck to mint.
+- 🤖 **Agent-Driven Transparency & Unpredictability** → The Agent commits moves on-chain with its own wallet, adding fairness and an element of luck.
-- 🔒 **Secure Discounting** → Users always stake the full mint price but claim back their discount after the duel, guaranteeing both accessibility and security.
+- 🔒 **Secure Discounting** → Users stake the full mint price but claim back discounts after the duel, guaranteeing both accessibility and security.

 This creates a spectrum of entry points—rewarding commitment and ecosystem knowledge while still driving revenue.

+---

-# Libraries Used and Changes Made
+## Libraries Used and Changes Made

 This project is built on top of the following starter templates:

 - **mcp-server**: [shape-network/mcp-server](https://github.com/shape-network/mcp-server)
-  - Changes were only made in `src/tools`
+  - Changes only in `src/tools`
-  - Added a new set of tools under the **`otom`** and **`duel`** folders
+  - Added new tools in **`otom`** and **`duel`** folders
-  - Unused tools are all removed
+  - Removed unused tools

 - **mcp-client-demo**: [shape-network/mcp-client-demo](https://github.com/shape-network/mcp-client-demo)
-  - Minimal changes were made to the demo UI due to time constraints
+  - Minimal UI changes due to time constraints
-  - We've added a basic intro panel and a game status panel to the chat interface
+  - Added an intro panel and a game status panel in the chat interface

 ---

-# Security Notes
+## Security Notes

 - **Commit Phase Secret**
   - Currently using a hardcoded `"secret"` during the commit phase for the hackathon demo.
-  - In production, this should be **randomly generated for each agent move** and **stored securely**.
+  - In production, this should be **randomly generated per agent move** and stored securely.

 - **User Verification**
-  - When prompting an agent to move, we should require a **user signature**.
+  - In production, prompting the agent should require a **user signature** to ensure only valid players can influence their own game.
-  - This ensures that only the authenticated player of a given game can make moves, preventing other users from interfering.
-  - For this demo, the signature check is **not implemented**.
+  - This check is **not implemented in the demo**.

-🔥 **MintDuel = Play well → Pay less**